uhi67/my-backup/README.md

 Development information
 -----------------------

 1. The image is automatically built on GitHub triggered by push operations.
+The image is tagged with the git tag.